 Visit the center on Friday & Saturday 12 PM – 5 PM

-Celebrating Samhain: What It Is, What It Means, & Why It Matters
+Celebrating Samhain: What It Is & What It Means

 Samhain has historical roots in Celtic paganism and Druidic practices, but it has evolved over time and has been incorporated into various modern-day celebrations, most notably Halloween.
 Many of the customs and traditions associated with Halloween, such as dressing in costumes, carving pumpkins, and going trick-or-treating, have their origins in Samhain traditions.
 However, it’s important to note that Samhain itself is a distinct cultural and historical festival with its own significance.